 Elderberry shrubs in or within 165 feet of work areas that will not be removed will be protected during construction.
 If not already marked, a qualified biologist will flag the elderberry shrubs that will be protected during construction.
-The Authority's contractor will install orange construction barrier fencing or stakes and flagging at the edge of the buffer areas established for each shrub and signs indicating the potential for beetle presence and excluding any Project activity within the buffer areas will be posted prior to the start of work.
+The Authority will install orange construction barrier fencing or stakes and flagging at the edge of the buffer areas established for each shrub and signs indicating the potential for beetle presence and excluding any Project activity within the buffer areas will be posted prior to the start of work.
 The buffer area distances will be proposed by the biologist and approved by USFWS.
-No construction activities will be permitted in the buffer area other than those activities necessary to erect the fencing or stakes and flagging without written permission from USFWS.
+No construction activities will be permitted in the buffer area other than those activities necessary to erect the fencing or stakes and flagging.

 If orange construction barrier fencing is used, it will be placed such that there is at least a 1-foot gap between the ground and the bottom of the orange construction fencing to minimize the potential for snakes and other ground-dwelling animals to become caught in the fencing.
 Buffer areas around elderberry shrubs will be inspected periodically by a qualified biologist until Project construction is complete or until the fences or staking/flagging are removed, as approved by the biological monitor and the resident engineer.
-The Authority's contractor will be responsible for maintaining the buffer area fences around elderberry shrubs throughout construction and removing the fencing or staking and flagging when construction is complete.
-The biologist's fencing inspection reports will be provided to the Authority.
+The Authority will be responsible for maintaining the buffer area fences around elderberry shrubs throughout construction and removing the fencing or taking and flagging when construction is complete.
+Biological inspection reports will be provided to the Authority.